actions-marketplace-validations/Akashkarmokar_OT-Labeler/README.md

 # Labeler

-To label your every pull request on your current project this github action help you.
+To label your every pull request on your current project this github action will help you.